CS3398-betazoids-alphamales/CS3398-betazoids-S2020/README.md

  - Optimize database to more efficiently handle higher traffic

  - Collaberate with team to handle unique problems that persist

+#### Evan
+- Make the design of the app more modern and responsive, especially the top-nav

+- Work on additional functionality to make the app more useful for users

+- Refactor my code (delete old files, unnecessary comments, and random console logs)

 ### Sprint 1